sterpe/girls-und-panzer/CHRISTIAN_SYMBOLISM.md

 of \`Big Wash'.
 This is a real place in Japan, a small fishing village.
 Interestingly, \`洗' can also be a reference to \`baptism'.

-Prior to her arrival at Ooari, we learn through flashback that Nishizumi Miho was immersed in the waters of a river.
+Prior to her arrival at Ōarai, we learn through flashback that Nishizumi Miho was immersed in the waters of a river.
 This also may be a form of \`baptism'.